-Enrolled adults, dislocated workers, and youth who meet eligibility requirements of WIOA may participate in a work experience pending available funding and determination that the activity aligns with the individual's plan of service based off of their individual assessment results demonstrating the activity is needed.
+Enrolled adults, dislocated workers, and youth who meet eligibility requirements of WIOA may participate in a work experience pending available funding and determination that the activity aligns with the individual's plan of service based on their individual assessment results demonstrating the activity is needed.
 Participants who have little or no work history or are interested in exploring and gaining exposure to new/different skills are good candidates for a work experience activity.
+Staff should assess current skills a participant may already possess, as well as the opportunity to improve skills and the opportunity to learn new skills at a worksite.
 Any WEX activities established for adults/dislocated workers must be linked to career goals.